remya77/tdd-superTest-LOTR/README.md

-# Lab: Testing Express with Jest and SuperTest
+# LOTR Activity: Testing Express with Jest and SuperTest

 ## Directions